 The Principal Supervisor

-—would be the supervisor who takes the lead in terms of accountability / administration of the process of supervision (e.g. taking carriage of annual reports etc).
+Would be the supervisor who takes the lead in terms of accountability / administration of the process of supervision (e.g. taking carriage of annual reports etc).

 The principal supervisor has primary responsibility for coordinating communication between the supervisors and the student.
-Where a supervisor is inexperienced co-supervision is mandatory.

-—would normally have approximately equal responsibility in terms of research and research supervision to the principal supervisor and would contribute to annual reports, proposals etc.
+Would normally have approximately equal responsibility in terms of research and research supervision to the principal supervisor and would contribute to annual reports, proposals etc.

-- be appointed at the outset of the program, particularly if any lengthy absences of the supervisor are planned or if expertise additional to that provided by the supervisor is required;
+- Be appointed at the outset of the program, particularly if any lengthy absences of the supervisor are planned or if expertise additional to that provided by the supervisor is required;

-- be involved as soon as practicable in the development of the student's research plan;
+- Be involved as soon as practicable in the development of the student's research plan;

-- maintain a level of communication with the student and the other supervisors to allow adequate supervision whenever necessary.
+- Maintain a level of communication with the student and the other supervisors to allow adequate supervision whenever necessary.